Find A Recycling Center Near You

 How to Recycle Old Computers

-Looking for a computer and electronics recycling center near you?
-Your local area is sure to have plenty of easy options for recycling any piece of IT equipment.
+Are you looking for a nearby computer and electronics recycling center?
+Your local area will surely have plenty of easy options for recycling IT equipment.

-Recycling one million laptops saves enough energy to power over 3,000 homes for an entire year, according to the EPA.
-Every bit counts.
+According to the EPA, recycling one million laptops saves enough energy to power over 3,000 homes for an entire year.
+Every little bit makes a difference.
 You know that old Mac sitting on your desk or that PC your parents bought you for college that barely powers up?
-We’re sure you do—in California alone, the average consumer has 2 or more unused computers sitting at home.
+We’re sure you do—in California alone, the average consumer has two or more unused computers at home.

 Time to put them to good use.

 You can’t just throw them in the trash.
 The hazardous materials are a danger to the environment.
-Looking for a computer recycling center near you is by far the best option.
+The best option is to look for a computer recycling center near you.

 How to Recycle a Computer

 The easiest way to recycle your computer is to bring it to a retailer with a recycling program.
 There’s a very high chance that your local curbside program does not accept computers.
-Before taking it to the retailer, be sure to wipe it clean of all personal data.
-If you’re recycling a laptop, be sure to take the battery out.
+Before taking it to the retailer, wipe it clean of all personal data.
+If you’re recycling a laptop, be sure to remove the battery.

-Every time you recycle an old desktop or laptop, you help cut down on e-waste, one of the world’s most pressing issues.
-And, you help to create new jobs and keep a vital industry in business.
+Every time you recycle an old desktop or laptop, you help reduce e-waste, one of the world’s most pressing issues.
+You also help create new jobs and keep a vital industry in business.

-So locate a computer recycling program near you and bring it down.
-It will barely take any time!
+So locate a computer recycling It will barely take any time!

 Electronics (E-waste) Recycling